IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

     * Samples of code in the right panel.
 In this Panel, you can test each API depending on your preferred programming language.
 Do not forget to fill the couple X-IBM-Client-Id and X-IBM-Client-Secret with the generated Client ID /secret of your registered application.

-> The API ** GET /customers/{customerID}** will give you all necessary information (JSON structure) to use other APIs.
+The API **GET /customers/{customerID}** will give you all necessary information (JSON structure) to use other APIs.
 Call this API in first.
 All available customers ID are in the */identifier/customerIDs.txt* file in this github.

 9.	**CONGRATULATIONS**.
 You just succeeded to test APIs !
-Ready to code ?
+Ready to **use** APIs ?

 10. According to your technology criteria, You are free to develop an Application using these Banking APIs.
 > Use IBM Bluemix to create, test and deploy a quick application.
 Choose among JAVA Liberty Profile, Node Js servers, Ruby, Python, etc...
 This Platform also provides DevOps tools for a continuous delivery (Git, automatic deployment).
 [Sign up or log in to IBM Bluemix].